lmfit/uncertainties/doc/index.rst

 on your system, if you have a Python package installer or use certain Linux distributions.

-Under **Unix**, it may be necessary to prefix the commands below with ``sudo``, so that the installation program has **sufficient access rights to the system**.
+Under Unix, it may be necessary to prefix the commands below with ``sudo``, so that the installation program has **sufficient access rights to the system**.